 Figure 3.
-Results from repeated $\mu$ Dose-measurements for the loess standards Nussy (upper part) and Volkegem (lower part).
+Results from repeated $\mu$ Dose measurements for the loess standards Nussy (a) and Volkegem (b).
 The different colours of the symbols represent three different measurement devices (see legend).
-All plots show radionuclide concentrations either in $mg \cdot kg^{-1}$ (U and Th) or in % (K).
+All plots show radionuclide concentrations either in milligrams per kilogram (mg kg-1) (U and Th) or in percent (K).
 Please note that the bold reference lines indicate radionuclide contents originally published for the Nussy loess standard by Preusser and Kasper (2001) and for the Volkegem loess standard by De Corte et al. (2007).
-Dashed lines characterize the corresponding 95 % C.I.
-Error bars indicate measurement uncertainties on the $2\sigma$ -level.
+Dashed lines characterize the corresponding 95 % CI.
+Error bars indicate measurement uncertainties on the $2\sigma$ level.